awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-ec2.md

 #### <a name="unauthorizedaccess-ec2-maliciousipcallercustom_full"></a>

 This finding informs you that an EC2 instance in your AWS environment is communicating with an IP address included on a threat list that you uploaded\.
 In GuardDuty, a threat list consists of known malicious IP addresses\.
 GuardDuty generates findings based on uploaded threat lists\.
-This can indicate unauthorized access to your AWS resources\.
+The threat list used to generate this finding will be listed in the finding's details\.

 #### <a name="unauthorizedaccess-ec2-maliciousipcallercustom_remediation"></a>